webhooksite/docs/docs/faq.markdown

 ## How do I add authentication to my URL?

+The easiest way to add authentication is by using the Basic Auth action type.
+[More about the Basic Auth action](/custom-actions/action-types.html#basic-auth).

-You can use the Conditions [Custom Action](/custom-actions.html) to add a quick header based authentication mechanism to your URL.
+You can also use the Conditions [Custom Action](/custom-actions.html) to add a quick header based authentication mechanism to your URL.
 You can also add the Don't Save action as a condition if you don't wish to save the unauthenticated request.

 ![Quick Conditions Based Authentication](/images/auth.png)